Why You Need Specialized Gear

 Single Hand Rods

 Your fly rod should be balanced with the average sizes and weights of flies you are throwing.
-We have found that 7/8 weight rods are most practical for the widest range of conditions.
+We have found that 7/8/9 weight rods are most practical for the widest range of conditions.
 Seven weight rods are nice for small streams or even larger rivers on calm summer days.
 A long, light rod is nice for fishing floating lines and small wets or waking flies.
+Eight weight rods fit the widest range of conditions you will encounter when fishing for steelhead with a single hand rod.
 Nine weight rods are an advantage on large windy rivers or when runs of larger than average fish are expected.
 Larger flies are more comfortable to cast with larger equipment.
 A nine weight might be a better choice when fishing British Columbia rivers.
 In all cases, multi-piece travel rods are most popular.

 Two Hand Rods